TheodoreHua/ClaimDoneRemover/README.md

 re-setup the config and PRAW files.

 #### What's the difference between the different modes?

+To change mode, click the `Change Mode` button in the option menu.

 In cutoff mode, the program will delete comments older than set amount of time regardless of whether the ToR bot responded or not.